 If you have programmer access, you are also presented with the "AUDIT CONDITION:" prompt.
 Here, you can restrict the data entries that are audited.
 Enter a line of M code that must evaluate true or false.
-If it evaluates true, an audit record of the value change is made.
-Otherwise, no auditing is done for that data entry.
+If

-- 0 - REF: For more information on the audit condition, see the "Advanced File Definition" section in the VA FileMan Developer's Guide. - NOTE: If auditing is not turned on for the field with a YES or EDITED answer to the "AUDIT:" prompt, the field is not audited, even if code is entered at the "AUDIT CONDITION:" prompt.
+REF: For more information on the audit condition, see the "Advanced File Definition" section in the VA FileMan Developer's Guide.

+NOTE: If auditing is not turned on for the field with a YES or EDITED answer to the "AUDIT:" prompt, the field is not audited, even if code is entered at the "AUDIT CONDITION:" prompt.